baraline/convst/README.md

 print("Accuracy Score for CST : {}".format(accuracy_score(y_test, pred)))
 ```

-We use the standard scikit-learn interface and expect as input a 3D matrix of shape `(n_samples, n_features, n_timestamps)`, altought we didn't yet extended the approach to the multivariate context, one can use the `id_ft` parameter of CST to change on which feature the algorithm is computing the transform.
+We use the standard scikit-learn interface and expect as input a 3D matrix of shape `(n_samples, n_features, n_timestamps)`.
+Note that as only univariate is supported for now, CST will only process the first feature.

-In the `Example` folder, you can find some other scripts/notebooks to help you get started and show you how to plot some results.
+In the `Example` folder, you can find some other scripts to help you get started and show you how to plot some results.
 The `UCR_example.py` script allows you to run CST on any UCR dataset and plot interpretations of the results.
 Additional experiments mentioned in the paper are also found in this folder.

 ## Current Work in Progress